 The Forest Preserve District of DuPage County offers many of its popular events, programs and services with assistance from a dedicated corps of volunteers.
 These individuals not only help us deliver long-standing programs but also bring many new experiences to forest preserve visitors.
-They help to rehabilitate injured wild animals, cut and remove invasive brush, care for domestic animals, attend to chores and interpret our DuPage heritage, among many other things.
+They help to rehabilitate injured wild animals, cut and remove invasive brush, care for domestic animals, tend to chores, interpret our DuPage heritage, and so much more.

 St. James Farm

 Kline Creek Farm